 St Arnaud Street Museum

 An initiative led by Northern Grampians Shire Council and funded by Regional Arts Victoria is set to breathe new life into St Arnaud’s main street.
-The St Arnaud Street Museum is a first for Victoria, and has been designed to increase tourism and boost local trade.
+The St Arnaud Street Museum is a first for Victoria and has been designed to increase tourism and boost local trade.
 As part of the project, shop owners in St Arnaud are being invited to open their doors to resident artists who will transform their windows into spectacular art displays.

-The Street Museum, as part of the Artist-in-Residency Program, will not only potentially develop interest in St Arnaud’s contemporary art events internationally, but is set to bring in visitors and interest from a national audience, as well as across regional Victoria.
+The Street Museum, as part of the Artist-in-Residency Program, will not only potentially develop an interest in St Arnaud’s contemporary art events internationally but is set to bring in visitors and interest from a national audience, as well as across regional Victoria.
 We hope that you will be as enthusiastic about this program as we are and we look forward to having you involved.